 Deuter has chosen an unusual approach: We work with only two production partners that manufacture all our products.
 We have had an exclusive and trusting partnership with our backpack supplier for 25 years, but our sleeping bags have also been produced by the same manufacturer for more than 12 years.
 As a result, ever since we joined the FWF in 2011, we have had a good foundation for implementing its requirements and are able to work hard at putting them into practice in the factories.

 The FWF is an independent organisation that works with companies and factories worldwide.
 The goal is to improve working conditions in the textile and clothing industry, especially in low-income countries.
 By joining, we have committed ourselves to adhering to the strict working procedures (Code of Labour Practices) of the FWF.

-Since 2013, for the seventh time in a row, Deuter has been awarded the highest possible membership category, Leader Status, by the Fair Wear Foundation (FWF).
+Since 2013, for the eigth time in a row, Deuter has been awarded the highest possible membership category, Leader Status, by the Fair Wear Foundation (FWF).

 Deuter has been a member of the FWF since August 2011 and has thus committed itself to the strict working guidelines of the independent non-profit organisation.
 Thanks to the conscientious implementation of fair working and production conditions, Deuter has again achieved the coveted FWF Leader Status this year.

 People are at the centre of our activities - whether as employees, customers, business partners or shareholders.
 Therefore, it is our constant ambition to do today what will still be good tomorrow - always in the right balance of economy, ecology and social responsibility.